jab0079/COMP4300-P1/docs/old_deliverables/proj2_README.md

 	When the simulator finishes, each sample file records their output into the USER DATA segment, therefore, we will print out that segment to show the user the correct answer.

-	The total clock cycles, total instructions executed, and the number of NOPs are also displayed at the end of the run and
-	here:

-	lab3a.s Results
-	Instruction Count: 140
-	Cycle Count: 143
-	NOP Count: 75

-	lab3b.s Results (using "racecar") => Y(it is a palindrome)
-	Instruction Count: 140
-	Cycle Count: 143
-	NOP Count: 75

-	lab3c.s Results => 32768
-	Instruction Count: 61
-	Cycle Count: 63
-	NOP Count: 10

 	The program cleans up memory and closes.